salilab/saliweb/account/README.md

      connect to to send emails, and the From: address for these emails.
      This is used for sending password resets, and letting the admins know when an internal error occurs.
-   - `MAIL_TO` a Python list of email address to send traceback information to when an internal error occurs.
+   - `MAIL_TO` a Python list of email addresses to send traceback information to when an internal error occurs.
    - `DATABASE_USER`, `DATABASE_PASSWD`, `DATABASE_SOCKET`: parameters to
      connect to the MySQL server.